Super-resolution Reconstruction of Single Image for Latent features: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ingle-image} super-resolution reconstruction (SISR) tasks are critical in research areas such as Computer Vision \cite{jin2022recent} and Image Processing \cite{DBLP:journals/tii/WangXLXX22}\cite{zhang2022progressive}.
-The SISR task is to reconstruct the corresponding HR image using an LR image.
-Because LR images lose a lot of details and texture features in image degradation, the reconstructed HR images must have rich image details and clear textures.
-However, an LR image may correspond to infinitely many HR images, and various degraded LR images can also restore a single HR image.
-Hence, the SISR task is typical for solving the uncertainty problem.
-In the SISR task, Researchers have successively proposed various traditional methods, such as Iterative Back Projection \cite{DBLP:journals/vc/MaT21}, Convex Set Projection \cite{DBLP:journals/spic/KarimiT21} and Sparse Representation \cite{DBLP:conf/cvpr/ZhouHGZ21}, Etc. However, the traditional methods usually explicitly estimate the fuzzy kernel and then reconstruct the HR image.
-Therefore, the traditional methods will lead to the error of the estimated fuzzy kernel, so the HR image reconstruction effect is not ideal.
+Single-image super-resolution (SISR) holds great significance in research fields such as computer vision \cite{DBLP:journals/tip/ChengFLZSW22}\cite{jiang2023sphere} and image processing \cite{DBLP:journals/tii/WangXLXX22}\cite{chen2023towards}.
+SISR tasks involve the reconstruction of high-resolution (HR) images from corresponding low-resolution (LR) images degraded by various factors.
+Owing to the loss of a substantial amount of detail and texture features in LR images during multiple degradation processes, the reconstructed HR images often lack rich image details and clear textures.
+Therefore, the SISR task is a typical problem for addressing uncertainty.
+In the context of SISR tasks, researchers have successively proposed various traditional methods, such as iterative backprojection \cite{DBLP:journals/vc/MaT21}, convex set projection \cite{DBLP:journals/spic/KarimiT21}, and sparse representation \cite{DBLP:conf/cvpr/ZhouHGZ21}.
+However, traditional methods generally involve explicit estimation of the blur kernel before reconstructing the HR image, leading to errors in the estimated blur kernel and, consequently, suboptimal HR image reconstruction results.